StevenBarquet/giftcards-cb-hell/readme.md

 ## ---Real progress
 The file withdraw was the my first target but could only refactor about 40%, when came the db cb hell I realised that was going to need to refactor the database file if I wanted to finish the withdraw file but unfortunatly I don't have more time for this challenge becouse of my work :(

+# ---Time invested
+-It took me about 30 min to read the code an think in how to improve it -The refactored code  too kme about 2 hours